3 Unexpected Reasons Couples Start Fighting Over Money

 “Enjoy simplicity.
 Appreciate everything you have, [instead of focusing on] what you don’t have,” Molinaro says.

-Know your limits.
+You should also know your limits.
 If your environment or what you’re seeing online is making you feel inadequate, focus on what you can do for yourself.
-Whether it’s running your first 5K or planning an inexpensive trip that you’ll truly enjoy, use that energy toward goals that will make you happy.
-This way, when your friends share the awesome things that are going on in their life, you can contribute as well!
+Whether it’s running your first 5K run, planning an inexpensive trip, or starting a savings strategy, put that energy toward goals that will make you happy.
+This way, when your friends share the awesome things happening in their lives, you can contribute, as well.

-Financial control by one spouse could leave the other person feeling powerless; so each person can go to the financial planner separately and avoid the need to ask those awkward questions of each other.
+Financial abuse is a tactic used to gain power in a relationship through money, such as limiting a partner’s access to assets.
+Financial control by one’s spouse could leave the other person feeling powerless.
+Given that, each person should go to the financial planner separately.
+This way, they will avoid the need to ask those awkward questions of each other.

-Of course, both experts agree that coming to a real understanding on money issues can take time.
+Both experts agree that coming to a real understanding of money issues can take time.
 From their experience, though, couples faced with adversity are often willing to come together and work through their differences, resulting in happier outcomes.
-Just give it enough time.

 For those who are serious about financial planning and about finding a partner who is compatible with them on multiple levels, using a matchmaker or an online dating service might save a lot of stress and heartache.

 For example, CoupleWise is an online relationship program that evaluates the requirements of each unique relationship.
 It even helps develop the skills necessary to keep it healthy.
 Sometimes an experienced life or relationship coach can help you figure out what you need to be happy.